Assisi Travel Advice

 Other airports at FLORENCE and PISA have shuttle connections to mainline rail stations for onward trains to Assisi.

-E.g., Journey time by train from S. Maria Novella Station in Florence to Assisi is approx 3+ hours and may involve at least one change.
+E.g., Journey time by train from S. Maria Novella Station (Florence) to Assisi is approx 3+ hours and may involve at least one change.

 Do I need painting experience or expertise?

-No, you do not need any painting or drawing experience, just a willingness to learn and enthusiasm.
+No, you do not need any painting or drawing experience, just a willingness to learn, energy and enthusiasm.